 Since Madeira feast involves alcohol consumption, some readers may be wondering if it is a family appropriate event.
 You will be glad to know that family values are integral to the foundation of the feast.
 While it is probably not advisable to bring young children later in the night due to large crowds and loud music, it should be mentioned that there are many features of the feast that children will love.
 Also, the feast takes great measures to prohibit underage drinking.

 All who wish to consume alcoholic beverages are required to undergo a license verification process in order to receive a specially printed wrist band.

 An interesting part of the feast is that it features carnival rides and games all weekend.
-Saturday is probably the best day for families with young kids thanks to Kids Day Afternoon which follows the annual road race.
-Kids Day kicks off at noon and involves local children's music and clowns.
-There are also carnival games and rides that are sure to make any child's day.
+Saturday is probably the best day for families with young kids thanks to Kids Day Afternoon which follows the 12th annual 5K road race.
+Kids day kicks off at 12:15 PM and involves a children's theatre, Toe Jam puppet show and much more family friendly entertainment.